-Employees are allowed up to two hours of time off from work with pay to vote in general elections if, because of extended working hours or distance from the voting place, the employee cannot vote during normal off-duty hours.
-These two hours must be taken at either the beginning or the end of the workday.
+Employees are allowed up to two hours of time off from work with pay to vote in statewide elections if they do not have sufficient time outside of working hours to vote due to reasonable circumstances, such as extended working hours or distance from the voting place.
+The paid time off for the purpose of voting must be taken at either the beginning or the end of the employee's shift.
 If the employee is going to need time off for this purpose, the supervisor must be notified at least two working days in advance.